 Reprints and other information can be found on the Physics 111 Library Site.

 This site supplements the Instrumentation site 111-Lab Instrumentation Lab course web site by providing the lab manual for each experiment assignment.
 Each link in the "Advanced Lab Experiments" sidebar to the left leads to Wiki pages containing a guide to the experiment, including Pre-Lab Questions, references, theory, and instructions.

 You can view and print any pages on the wiki without having an account or logging in.

 If you see errors in the lab writeups or places that need improvement, talk to your instructors or GSI.
 They can edit the wiki quickly to make minor changes so that the next student gets the improved version.
 If you see the need for extensive revisions, print out the page and write in your suggestions to give to the instructor.
 In some cases, we will give a students an account to edit the wiki if they propose some useful improvements.
 We really value input from students to make the labs better.

 This Wiki is open to the public to view but not to edit.
 Copyright is held by the University of California Regents.
 However, we gladly make content available to other schools for non-profit educational use.
 Some links to copyright-protected references and software are not available to anyone without authentication as a Physics 111 student or staff.

 Professor Jan Liphardt initiated this site at the suggestion of Steven Wasserman and wrote a document converter to create Wiki pages from Microsoft Word files.
 Two Segrè Interns, Nick Ravn and Diana Lee, spent much of July 2007 converting the lab writeups from Word to Wiki, entering all the equations in LaTeX, and figuring out how to administer the Wiki site.
-Tom Colton and Don Orlando currently administer the Wiki and do much of the editing.
+Don Orlando currently administers the Wiki.
+The teaching staff and Don Orlando do much of the editing.